NCERT Infrexa

 Origins of Caste System

-The caste system has, fundamentally, originated from ancient India around 3000-4000 years back.
+The caste system has, fundamentally, originated in ancient India around 3000-4000 years back.
 In this system, the Hindus were divided into 4 rigid hierarchical groups based on their work/occupation.
-This work was prominently translated as the term “karma”.
+This work was prominently translated as the term “karma“, however, over the time, the casteism was deeply ingrained based on birth.

 Spread of Casteism through Dharma

-Casteism was widely started spreading soon after it was given the force of Manu Laws (Institutions of Manu).
-Manu was a Hindu Brahmin who called himself to be the first son of the Brahma.
+Casteism began to spread widely soon after it gained the backing of the Manu Laws (Institutions of Manu).
+Manu, a Hindu Brahmin who claimed to be the first son of Brahma, authored the highly criticized book Manusmriti.

-Manu publicized his Manusmriti as “Manava-Dharma-Shastra” and gave the force of Dharma to casteism.
-In this book, he acknowledges and justifies the caste system as the basis of order and regularity of society.
+Manu publicized his Manusmriti as the “Manava-Dharma-Shastra” and imparted the force of Dharma to casteism.
+In this book, he acknowledges and justifies the caste system as the foundation for order and regularity in society.

-Despite its popularity, the Manusmriti was considered one of the most controversial books promoting the social prejudice in the justice delivery system where the Brahmanas and Kshatriyas were given paramount privileges while awarding the punishment for misconduct, however, the Sudras were given the least privileges but the harshest punishments even for less gravity of contraventions or offenses.
+Despite its popularity, the Manusmriti is widely considered one of the most controversial books, promoting social prejudice in the justice delivery system.
+Brahmanas and Kshatriyas were granted paramount privileges when awarding punishment for misconduct, while Sudras were given the least privileges but faced the harshest punishments, even for less severe contraventions or offenses.

-According to Manusmriti or that Manav Dharm Shastra, the Brahmins were placed at top of the Hierarchy whose major profession was teaching and giving academic/intellectual knowledge to the people.
+According to the Manusmriti or Manav Dharm Shastra, Brahmins were positioned at the top of the hierarchy, with their primary profession being teaching and imparting academic and intellectual knowledge to the people.

-The Brahmins who strongly believed and accepted the Manusmiriti as their ideal or guide spread the caste-based disparity in the society through their academic institutions.
+Brahmins who fervently believed in and accepted the Manusmriti as their ideal or guide contributed to the propagation of caste-based disparity in society through their academic institutions.
+They prohibited individuals from lower castes from accessing education and engaging in professions with high dignity.

 Spread of Casteism through Politics